-Kavafis uses Oedipus’ myth to express the awareness of a life full of riddles, that do not always come with a salvational answer.
+Kavafis uses Oedipus’ myth to express the awareness of a life full of riddles that do not always come with a salvational answer.
 As frequently happens in his poems, the reader does not attend to the climax of the action.
-The focus is just before and just after the emotional peak (in this case, Oedipus’ answer to the riddle), placing the meaning in the words not written.
+The focus is just before and after the emotional peak (in this case, Oedipus’ answer to the riddle), placing the meaning in words not written.
 Because of this expedient, Andrea De Gregorio, Kavafis’ Italian translator, defines him as a minimalist, an ancestor of writers such as Raymond Carver or Ezra Pound.
 Even his language, plain and not different from the spoken conversation, matches the characteristics of that particular movement.

 And for an instant